 WC is accredited to offer adult degree completion programs.
 The amount of classroom contact in the degree completion program should equal approximately 50% of a traditional program.
 Thus, our undergraduate college-level classes each meet for a total of five-weeks, one day per week for four hours per day, and students are expected to complete two hours of coursework for every hour of class time.
 Accordingly, students complete 12 hours per week across a five-week period, for a total of 60 hours every five weeks.
-Our graduate college-level classes each meet for a total of six-weeks, one day per week for four hours ber day, and students are expected to complete two hours of course work for every hour of class time.
-Accordingly, students are expected to complete two hours of course work for every hour of class time.
-Accordingly, students are expected to complete two hours of course work for every hour of class time.
+Our graduate college-level classes each meet for a total of sixweeks, one day per week for four hours per day, and students are expected to complete two hours of course work for every hour of class time.
 Accordingly, students complete 12 hours per week across a six-week period, for a total of 72 hours every six weeks."
 (WC Catalog 2022-23 p 66).